TopShelfCraft/New-Relic/README.md

 ### I triple-checked.
 It's a bug.

 Well then, thanks for looking out for me.
-Please open a GitHub [Issue](https://github.com/TopShelfCraft/New-Relic/issues), submit a PR to the `3.x.dev` branch, or just [email](mailto:support@topshelfcraft.com) us with details.
+Please open a GitHub [Issue](https://github.com/TopShelfCraft/New-Relic/issues) or submit a PR to the `4.x.dev` branch.

 * * *